breuera/tsunami_lab/docs/UserDoc/2_FiniteVolumeDiscretization.rst

     l_waveProp = new tsunami_lab::patches::WavePropagation1d(l_nx, l_useFwave);

-and adjust WavePropagation1d constructor to accept a bool for the solver type
+and adjust WavePropagation1d constructor to accept a bool for the solver type.

 .. code:: c++